 As a sustainable, regenerative organic farm, we are keen to raise awareness that soil is an important, life-giving and precious resource.

-Henry Unwin, our Director of Sustainability at Daylesford Organic, shares some fascinating insights about how and why we are committed to analysing and caring for our soil.
+Our Director of Sustainability at Daylesford Organic shares some fascinating insights about how and why we are committed to analysing and caring for our soil.

 I find it incredible how little we know about soil.
 In a world full of data and information, we are barely scratching the surface when it comes to soil.
 Given that 95% of global food production is reliant on soil, it’s astonishing that we have only discovered 1% of the microorganisms who call this precious resource their home.

 Our soils, particularly organic soils, are alive!
 This thin skin covering the earth hosts a quarter of all species on the planet.
 Some of these are well known to us, like the earthworm, while scientists are still learning about other life forms such as springtails, protozoa and nematodes.

 Perhaps one of the reasons that we know so little about our soil is the sheer volume of data you would dig up in one spadeful.
 In fact, in just one teaspoon of soil you can find 10 billion organisms, more than all the people on earth.

 While we have a lot to learn about soil, one thing that we do know is that it is a crucial resource in our race to stop climate change.
 Soil’s role in carbon sequestration (capturing and locking up carbon from the atmosphere) should not be overlooked as a key solution to climate change.